How to Use Alternative Funding to Reduce Specialty Drug Cost

 - Clinical reviews for appropriateness and safety of applicable medications

 - Better coordination with prescribers and members compared to other programs

 - Compassionate, award-winning services with a focus on first-call resolution

 - Coordination of warm transfers to Patient

 - Retrospective outcomes reporting to audit actual program savings after rebates

 Top Takeaways for Consideration

-Working with a skilled pharmacy benefits partner can turn pharmacy into a significant point of differentiation that will help you retain and grow your book of business.
-RxBenefits is the first and only Pharmacy Benefits Optimizer (PBO), serving as a trusted pharmacy adviser to employee benefits consultants and the pharmacy benefits solution provider of choice for mid-market self-insured employers.
+Working with a skilled partner can turn pharmacy benefits into a significant point of differentiation that will help you retain and grow your book of business.
+RxBenefits is the first and only pharmacy benefits optimizer (PBO), serving as a trusted pharmacy adviser to employee benefits consultants and the pharmacy benefits solution provider of choice for self-funded employers.
 We offer employee benefits consultants a superior alternative to traditional PBM arrangements, combining market-leading purchasing power and contracting expertise with independent clinical advocacy to better manage pharmacy trend and keep the pharmacy benefit affordable.
-A high-touch service model ensures that clients, employees, and dependents receive exceptional care and enjoy a world-class benefits experience.
+A high-touch service model ensures clients, employees, and dependents receive exceptional care and enjoy a world-class benefits experience.